 With respect to the global coking coal market, we believe that underinvestment in the sector in recent years underlies longer-term market dynamics.
 Overall, underinvestment in the sector appears likely to persist, as government policies and diminished access to traditional capital markets limits investment in the sector.
+Additionally, recent reports of new supply disruptions may also support these markets.
+The duration of specific supply disruptions is unknown.
 In the current macroeconomic environment, we expect coking coal prices to remain volatile.
 Longer term, we believe continued limited global capital investment in new coking coal production capacity, normal reserve depletion, and an eventual return to economic growth will provide support to coking coal markets.

-During the three months ended March 31, 2024, domestic thermal coal consumption was pressured by a generally mild winter heating season in most of the heavily populated areas of the United States, low natural gas prices, increased subsidized renewable generation, and high utility coal stockpiles.
-Currently, natural gas prices are at levels such that natural gas generation is economically dispatched ahead of thermal coal generation in most instances.
-We have firm sales commitments for the current year for our thermal segment at volume levels which support economic efficient mine operations, and which will remain so even though delivery of some of this volume will be deferred by agreement with some customers.
+During the six months ended June 30, 2024, domestic thermal coal consumption was pressured by a generally mild winter heating season in most of the heavily populated areas of the United States, low power demand, low natural gas prices, increased subsidized renewable generation, and high utility coal stockpiles.
+Currently, natural gas prices are at levels such that natural gas generation economically dispatches ahead of thermal coal generation in most instances.
+However, we believe that during the summer demand season most thermal generating facilities will operate at least some of the time to meet peak demand levels, regardless of economics.
+We have firm sales commitments for the current year for our thermal segment at volume levels that support economic mine operations, even though delivery of some of this volume is being deferred by agreement with some customers.
 Longer term, we continue to believe thermal coal demand in the United States will remain pressured by continuing increases in subsidized renewable generation sources, particularly wind and solar, competition from natural gas, and planned retirements of coal fueled generating facilities.
-Despite moderation, international thermal coal markets remain above long-term historical averages, supporting continued export opportunities for our thermal operations.
+Despite continuing moderation in the United States, international thermal coal markets remain strong, and the years ended December 31, 2022 and December 31, 2023 were record global production years, supporting continued export opportunities for our thermal operations.

 Currently, planned production levels at our thermal operations correspond with existing sales commitments.
 We are concurrently shrinking our operational footprint at our Powder River Basin operations and putting in place funding to pay for the eventual closure and final reclamation of these operations.
-During the first three months of 2024, we contributed \$1.9 million to our fund for asset retirement obligations, representing interest earned, bringing our total to \$144.1 million.
+During the first six months of 2024, we contributed \$3.7 million to our fund for asset retirement obligations, representing interest earned, bringing our total to \$146.0 million.
 We plan to continue to grow the thermal mine reclamation fund through interest earnings.
 Longer term, we will maintain our focus on aligning our thermal production rates with the expected secular decline in domestic coal-fired power generation, while maximizing sales into export and industrial markets, and maintaining flexibility to react to short-term market fluctuations.